 Would you like to enhance your leadership skills?
-We are inviting heads of science or chemistry at secondary schools in the UK to form mentoring partnerships with RSC members working in industry.
+We are inviting heads of science or chemistry (or equivalent) at secondary schools in the UK and Ireland to form mentoring partnerships with RSC members working in industry.
 Mentoring partnerships are a great way to work collaboratively to enhance leadership skills, by discovering new ways of looking at leadership and learning new techniques.
 Priority will be given for teachers working in schools in challenging circumstances which we are defining as at least 25% of pupils are eligible for free school meals.
 You will also need to be a member of the Royal Society of Chemistry to take part; however, you can claim complimentary RSC membership as a result of being your school’s main contact for Teach Chemistry.

 Why get involved?